aws-samples/amazon-comprehend-medical-enrich-custom-models/README.md

 ### Deploy a Custom Comprehend Model for Document Classification

-The first step is to train and deploy a Comprehend Custom Document Classification Model, which you will do in a no-code fashion from the [AWS Management Console](https://aws.amazon.com/console/).
+The first step is to train and deploy an Amazon Comprehend Custom Document Classification Model, which you will do in a no-code fashion from the [AWS Management Console](https://aws.amazon.com/console/).
 These steps are configured for the us-east-1 region.
 You will need to modify these steps if you are deploying your Custom Comprehend model to another region.
-[See](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) here for a list of regions where Comprehend is available.
+[See](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) here for a list of regions where Amazon Comprehend is available.

-1. First, navigate to the Comprehend console [here](https://console.aws.amazon.com/comprehend), choose `Launch Amazon Comprehend` and then choose `Custom Classification` from the sidebar on the left.
+1. First, navigate to the Amazon Comprehend console [here](https://console.aws.amazon.com/comprehend), choose `Launch Amazon Comprehend` and then choose `Custom Classification` from the sidebar on the left.
 ![Image](doc/image_2.png)
 2. Next, click `Train Classifier` button:
 ![Image](doc/image_3.png)